alibaba/GraphScope/docs/frequently_asked_questions.rst

     It will take a few minutes for pulling image during the first time for launching GraphScope instance.
 Thus, the ``Timeout Exception`` may caused by a poor network connection.
     You can increase the value of ``timeout_seconds`` parameter as your expectation by ``graphscope.set_option(timeout_seconds=600))``.

+13. Failed to run GraphScope (either in single machine or in docker conrtainer) due to failed connection to building blocks like v6d and etcd?

+    It's possible that your machine is in an enterrpise netowrk, which requires proxy configurations to access network properly.
+This may lead to wrong address resolution and port occupancy.
+You can try to add addresses like ``hostname -i`` and ``0.0.0.0`` to your environment variable ``no_proxy`` or ``NO_PROXY`` (be aware of `the prefix/suffix policy of no_proxy <https://unix.stackexchange.com/questions/23452/set-a-network-range-in-the-no-proxy-environment-variable>`_)

 **I do have many other questions...**